Forge4Flow/Forge4Flow-Core/CONTRIBUTING.md

 # Contributing guide

-Warrant is under active development and welcomes contributions from the community via pull requests.
+Forge4Flow-Core is under active development and welcomes contributions from the community via pull requests.

 Prior to submitting any PRs, please review and familiarize yourself with the following guidelines and our [Code of Conduct](/CODE_OF_CONDUCT.md).